FFmpeg/FFV1/ffv1.md

 ### Range Coding Mode

-Early experimental versions of FFV1 used the CABAC Arithmetic coder from H.264 as defined in [@ISO.14496-10.2020], but due to the uncertain patent/royalty situation, as well as its slightly worse performance, CABAC was replaced by a Range coder based on an algorithm defined by G. Nigel N. Martin in 1979 [@?Range-Encoding].
+Early experimental versions of FFV1 used the CABAC Arithmetic coder from H.264 as defined in [@ISO.14496-10.2020], but due to the uncertain patent/royalty situation, as well as its slightly worse performance, CABAC was replaced by a range coder based on an algorithm defined by G. Nigel N. Martin in 1979 [@?Range-Encoding].

 #### Range Binary Values

-To encode binary digits efficiently, a Range coder is used.
-A Range coder encodes a series of binary symbols by using a probability estimation within each context.
+To encode binary digits efficiently, a range coder is used.
+A range coder encodes a series of binary symbols by using a probability estimation within each context.
 The sizes of each of the 2 sub-ranges are proportional to their estimated probability.
 The quantization table is used to choose the context used from the surrounding image sample values for the case of coding the sample differences.
 Coding integers is done by coding multiple binary values.
 The range decoder will read bytes until it can determine which sub-range the input falls into to return the next binary symbol.

 To describe Range coding for FFV1, the following values are used: